ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-In several components of the CT Gossip ecosystem, the recommendation is made that data from multiple sources be ingested, mixed, stored for an indeterminate period of time, provided 9multiple times) to a third party, and eventually deleted.
+In several components of the CT Gossip ecosystem, the recommendation is made that data from multiple sources be ingested, mixed, stored for an indeterminate period of time, provided (multiple times) to a third party, and eventually deleted.
 The instances of these recommendations in this draft are: